 9. Great Horned Owl

 The Great Horned Owl is found in southern parts of the North American taiga.

-- The Great Horned Owl is mostly active at night and survive on mammals like rabbits, skunks, woodchucks, mice, rats, ducks, quail, and fish.
+- The Great Horned Owl is mostly active at night and survives on mammals like rabbits, skunks, woodchucks, mice, rats, ducks, quail, and fish.

-- Their excellent sight helps them to find prey in dark and acute sense of hearing helps them to find prey below the snow.
+- Their excellent sight helps them to find prey in the dark, and their acute sense of hearing helps them to find prey below the snow.